 The Darkness Haunted House

-Darkness is another of Fright Nights’ four older haunted houses.
+Darkness is one of Fright Nights’ four older haunted houses.
 Inside are skeletons and dark passage ways, creatures popping out of places, wolves, cobwebs, skulls embedded in the walls and mummified creatures.

-The Darkness haunted house has a “Back Story,” which is a background narrative on the Fright Nights’ website about the attraction.
-The story describes a graveyard from centuries ago where an entire village of people sacrificed their blood to save a young girl from a demented man.
+The Darkness haunted house also has a detailed backstory, which describes a graveyard from centuries ago where an entire village of people sacrificed their blood to save a young girl from a demented man.
 In so doing the Angel of Death damned their souls to the world of Darkness (where you can now conveniently encounter them all at Fright Nights).

 Fright Nights Fear Sign